Seifu on EBS

 Seifu on EBS is an Ethiopian late-night talk show airing each Sunday at 9:00 p.m. in Ethiopian Time on EBS TV.
-The hour and a half long show premiered on 24 October 2013, and is hosted by comedian and radio host Seifu Fantahun.
+The hour and a half long show premiered on 24 October 2013, and is hosted by comedian, radio host and TV personality Seifu Fantahun.
 Modeled after the traditional late-night talk shows of the U.S., the show incorporates the use of comedy bits, monologue jokes, musical guest performances as well as celebrity interviews.

 Episode format

 Seifu on EBS follows the already established six-piece late night format popularized by many late-night talk show hosts of United States.
 Each episode of Seifu on EBS is 90 minutes in length, including commercials, and typically consists of: